PencilCode/blog/documents/posts/2015-07-20-why-pencil.html.md

 beginner-friendly six lines of code.

-A lot of work remains to be done to try to match the power and simplicity of a Pencil.
+A lot of work remains to be done to try to match the power and simplicity of a pencil.
 This year, contributors have created instructional cards and improved ergaonomics for beginners; and we are working on adding more advanced facilities such as python, libraries like p5, and databases.